n8n-io/n8n-docs/docs/user-management/rbac/projects.md

 ---

 /// info | Feature availability
 RBAC is available on all plans except the Community edition.
-Different plans have different numbers of projects and roles:
+Different plans have different numbers of projects and roles.
+Refer to n8n's [pricing page](https://n8n.io/pricing/){:target=_blank .external-link} for plan details.

-* Starter: one project, with admin role.
-* Pro: three projects, with admin and editor roles.
-* Enterprise: unlimited projects, with admin and editor roles.
 ///

 n8n uses projects to group workflows and credentials, and assigns [roles](/user-management/rbac/role-types/) to users in each project.
 This means that a single user can have different roles in different projects, giving them different levels of access.